neillboyd/aws-ecr-login/README.md

     -g|--registries    The AWS account IDs to use for the login.
 Space separated.
 (Ex: "123456789101, 98765432101") -f|--file-location Where the dockercfg should be saved.
     -i|--interval      How often to loop and refresh credentials (optional - default is 21600 - 6 hours).
+    -s|--s3bucket      What S3 bucket we want to upload the credentials to.
 ```

 The script can be run from within a Docker container or stand-alone on either AWS infrastructure or traditional servers.
 When run in a container, you must mount the host path where you wish the `.dockercfg` file to be written.